-You’re gonna love this Keto Pumpkin Pie, ya’ll.
-If you’re hanging out with non-keto-ers this Holiday season, it’s time to break out the Keto Holiday recipes to fool their taste buds.
+You’re gonna love this keto pumpkin pie.
+If you’re hanging out with non-keto-ers this Holiday season, it’s time to break out the keto holiday recipes to fool their taste buds.
 Stressing about what to eat should never be a part of your Holiday experience so make sure you’re prepared with a keto-fied version of your favorite Holiday recipes.

 Traditional Keto Pumpkin Pie

-Make sure to check out my Keto Holiday Survival Guide for allll the tips.
+Make sure to check out my Keto Holiday Survival Guide for all the tips.

 Transparency time.
 This recipe was definitely a labor of love and creating a recipe video on top of that.
 Even more challenging!
 So I really hope you enjoy and get to make your own version for your guests this Holiday season.

 While you’re at the grocery store gathering your ingredients for your Holiday favorite, make sure your pantry is stocked up with the keto essentials.

 This recipe uses nearly the same ingredients as a traditional pumpkin pie.
 Pumpkin Puree is pretty low in carbs in comparison to other pie filling bases (ahem..looking at you apple pie).

 Just add the spices, the eggs, cream, vanilla extract, and a keto-friendly sweetener together and you’ve got a classic Pumpkin Pie turned keto.
 Since we can’t exactly pour sweetened condensed milk into the mix, we’ve re-created it with the heavy cream & vanilla extract.

 I’m convinced that Erythritol and Monk Fruit are the greatest pantry staples (sorry, Almond Flour).
 When Swerve came out with a BROWN SUGAR version.
 Oh my goodness.
 I didn’t think they could get any more genius, and then they did that.